-The Drum Dial makes tuning faster and easier.
+The Drum Dial makes drum tuning faster and easier.
 I have been tuning drums by ear for years.
 I’d like to think that I’ve gotten pretty good at it.
 But it always is a little “hit and miss.”
 Not an exact science to be sure.
+It is difficult to get drums to consistently sound great.
 I have known about Drum Dial for years.
 But I never bought one.
 I finally decided to get one to try out.
 They make an analog version which costs around $60 and a digital version which costs around $85.

 I really like the Drum Dial for several reasons